Oracle Licensing

 • Consult Experts: Engage with Oracle licensing experts to navigate the complexities of virtualized environments and ensure compliance.

-• VMware Considerations: Pay particular attention to VMware deployments, as these require full capacity licensing, and regularly review your VMware environment to manage licensing costs effectively.
+• VMware Considerations: Pay particular attention to VMware deployments, as these require full capacity licensing.
+Regularly review your VMware environment to manage licensing costs effectively.

 Licensing for Containers